inspiredlabs/alessandroronca/site/content/about/introduction.md

 ##### Who do I coach?

 People looking to overcome burn out, improve their focus and seek proven time management skills.
+Although, all can benefit from innovative insights I have been exposed to.

-Through facilitating sessions, I have coached numerous personalities, executives and authors.

-All can benefit from the innovative insight, to define a life strategy to meet the most ambitious goals.
+Through facilitating sessions, I have coached numerous personalities, executives and authors helping to define life strategies to meet the most ambitious goals.

 <!--